Kaliningrad Oblast: Power generation

 With the desynchronization of the electricity systems of Lithuania, Latvia and Estonia from the Russian UPS synchronous area in February 2025, and their subsequent connection to the Continental Europe Synchronous Area (CESA) via Poland, the Kaliningrad electrical grid became islanded from any other system.

 Average yearly power consumption in the Kaliningrad Oblast was 3.5 TWh in 2004, of which local power generation provided just 0.235 TWh.
-The balance was imported from neighbouring countries.
-A new Kaliningrad power station was built in 2005, providing 50% of the oblast's energy needs.
+The balance was imported from neighboring countries.
+A new Kaliningrad power station was built in 2005, providing 50% of the oblast's electricity needs.
 This station was expanded in 2010, making the oblast independent from electricity imports.

 In 2008, planning began for the construction of two nuclear power reactors, with costs estimated at €5 billion (US$8 billion).
 The project was suspended in May 2013.
 In 2014, the project was abandoned in response to environmental concerns and lack of support.

 LNG from St. Petersburg supplied some of the energy in the Oblast.

-Agriculture

-The grain blight Fusarium graminearum in the oblast is genetically 3ADON, like the blight's strain in Finland and Saint Petersburg.
-The researchers who discovered the genetic commonality speculate the cause may be a shared population that is distinct from other F. graminearum populations elsewhere.